Chester’s ever-excellent May meeting draws to a close on the Friday, with the headline act being the Roodee’s most famous race.

 The Chester Cup carries the biggest prize fund of any race held at the track all year round.
 For that reason it is held in the highest regard by local racing enthusiasts whilst people travel from far and wide to take in this big field handicap.
 Many leading trainers and owners also make the trip to Chester Racecourse for the race.

-In fact, it is perennially oversubscribed, so much so that the Chester Vase was scheduled on the same card as a consolation for horses who were unable to get a chance to compete for a winner’s prize which reached almost £100,000 in 2019, though this will be just over £50,000 in 2021.
+In fact, it is perennially oversubscribed, so much so that the Chester Vase was scheduled on the same card as a consolation for horses who were unable to get a chance to compete for a winner’s prize which reached almost £100,000 in 2019, though this was just over £50,000 in 2021.

 The organisers of the Chester Cup are understandably delighted at the way the race has gone from strength to strength.
 The prize money continues to improve to ensure a high class field each and every year and the financial reward on offer is not the only thing that’s changed since the Chester Cup was inaugurated way back in 1824.